PeterMosmans/ansible-role-apache2/README.md

 Please note that this role doesn't template Apache configurations - it copies configuration files.
-It does however template PHP5.
+It does however template PHP.